 Acrylic is made of fibers that are made from the polymer polyacrylonitrile.
 Polyacrolonitrile is a flammable, colorless liquid that is created from polypropylene.
 The EPA found that inhaling polyacrylonitrile gives the victim similar symptoms to cyanide poisoning.
 In fact, when exposed to polyacrylonitrile, our bodies metabolize the chemical into cyanide.
 This metabolization can take place after exposure to the chemical through skin contact, ingestion, or inhalation.
 Polyacrylonitrile is also cited as a potential cancer hazard.

 the short product life & long landfill life of acrylic

 On its own, acrylic fabric is not resistant to abrasion.
 Because of this, acrylic is often blended with more resilient fibers to create a more durable product.
 Acrylic fabric is also highly likely to pill.
 Needless to say, the product lifespan of acrylic fabric clothing is not considerably long.
-Then of course, it enters the landfill, where acrylic fabric can last up to 200 years and release toxic chemicals into the environment on its long journey to decomposition.
+Then it enters the landfill, where acrylic fabric can last up to 200 years and release toxic chemicals into the environment on its long journey to decomposition.
 Two hundred years.
 If you thought that picture of your grandma in the dress with puff sleeves was funny and outdated, just wait until your great-great-great-great-great grandkid finds your Forever21 DayGlo crop top.
 Because it might still be around!
 Very pilled, bacteria ridden, and possibly singed.
 Not to mention, leaching toxins.
 So if nothing else, wear biodegradable clothing to save face with your heirs.

 acrylic knitting yarn